gpeto91/gpeto91/README.md

 # Hey you!

-Welcome to my Github profile, stay confy.<br/>
+Welcome to my Github profile, stay comfy!<br/>
 Here, take a cup of tea ☕<br/>
 I'm Gabriel Azevedo, a 29 years old Front-End<br/>
 developer from Brazil.
 Before we get into the<br/>
 business, you may want to know a little about me.<br>

 I love playing games, listen to musics (Led Zep, my fav band)<br/>
 and one of my dreams is to own a motor home.
 Yes.
+Also, I love cats.<br/>
+Have one that counts for ten, called Toothless (female).
+Yeah, from the film :)

 <br/>